offthehandle/jQuery-Isolate/README.md

-jQuery-Isolate
+jQuery Isolate
 ==============

-Isolate or filter groups of elements with the click of a button.
-Faceted filtering is supported.
-Built-in scaffolding with easily configurable, dynamically generated Bootstrap 2 and 3 grid classes keep your filtered elements tightly grouped.
-Callbacks on setup, start and complete.
+Isolate is a dynamic plugin with options to perform faceted filtering or isolation of elements with the click of a button.
+Highly configurable, Isolate supports Bootstrap scaffolding with ease.
+Built-in CSS scaffolding support with LESS source is also provided for non-Bootstraped projects, but not required.